This Air Fryer Shrimp has the best smoky flavor and ready in under 15 minutes! The shrimp comes out juicy, succulent and tender!

 All you need to make this air fryer shrimp recipe is raw shrimp, your favorite seasoning and a few minutes in the air fryer.

-Using an air fryer to make shrimp is an easy way of cooking perfect shrimp without having to use a ton of oil, breading or turn on a conventional oven.
+Cookinging shrimp in air fryer is an easy way of making perfect shrimp without having to use a ton of oil, breading or turn on a conventional oven.

 No breading not only means less calories and carbs, but also less mess.
 With a total of 13 minutes from start to finish, you can have dinner ready with little time and effort.